equinor/radix-platform/public-site/README.md

-trees by Made x Made from the Noun Project: https://thenounproject.com/term/trees/1723897/ pot plant by Made x Made from the Noun Project: https://thenounproject.com/term/pot-plant/1724797/
+trees by Made x Made from the Noun Project: https://thenounproject.com/term/trees/1723897/ pot plant by Made x Made from the Noun Project: https://thenounproject.com/term/pot-plant/1724797/ Tumbleweed by Megan Sorenson from the Noun Project: https://thenounproject.com/term/tumbleweed/1390797/